 - If you want to change your flight, you will also have to pay large fees.
 It’s all these changing flight fees, cancellation fees, and baggage fees that allow the companies to make money even though their tickets are dirt cheap;

 - You can forget food, drinks, and entertainment!!
 If you want any other type of extra, you will have to pay!!

 - As I mentioned before, if you are searching flights on travel sites, many of these won’t show options for low-cost airlines.
-The only one I know that gives all of the options is Skycanner (Kayak also started to show low cost airlines giving the final price).
+The only one I know that gives all of the options is Skyscanner (Kayak also started to show low-cost airlines giving the final price).
 That’s why I always use it when looking for flights, especially if I am looking for flights in Europe where there are many low-cost airlines.